BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 Delete a Subsection
 ********************************

-When you delete a subsection, you delete all units within the section.
+When you delete a subsection, you delete all units within the subsection.

 .. warning::
  You cannot restore course content after you delete it.
 To ensure you do not